Adopters of AI are less fearful of jobs threat

 “Pairing AI with a human creates a new decision-making model in which AI offers new facts and options, but the head remains human, as does the heart,” said Sicular.
 “Let people identify the most suitable answers among the different ones that AI offers, and use the time freed by AI to create new things.”

-Of course, that leaves CIOs with the task of finding those roles that will truly enrich the role of AI, and begin preparing their employees for the creative and value-adding jobs of tomorrow.
+Of course, that leaves CIOs with the task of finding those roles that will truly enrich the role of artificial intelligence, and begin preparing their employees for the creative and value-adding jobs of tomorrow.